OlivierLD/WebComponents/oliv-components/widgets/README.md

 ## To build
-For now (Sep-2018), build the components one by one.
+You can build the components one by one.

 We are using `webpack` to bundle _all_ the required resources into a _single_ file, minimized, uglified, etc., to minimize the IOs and the size of the HTTP response.